GmGniap/sqlalchemy_demo/README.md

 # Simple Data Pipleine with SQLAlchemy

-In this demo, I will show you how to create a simple data pipeline that moves data from a CSV file into a relational database like SQLite or PostgreSQL.
+In this demo, I will show you how to create a simple data pipeline that moves data from CSV file into a relational database like SQLite or PostgreSQL.

-For this task, we will use the SQLAlchemy library.
+For this task, we will use the `SQLAlchemy` ORM library.
 This library makes it easy to create database tables using Python's object-oriented programming (OOP) features.
 It also helps us interact with the database in a straightforward way.

 To follow this demo , you need to do these steps first.
 - Clone this repo.